 New Student Orientation

 Undeclared freshmen are encouraged to participate in the "Undeclared Session" during New Student Orientation.
-Here you will learn strategies to choose a major, Career Services support during your major exploration process and Fall 2018 class schedule recommendations.
+Here you will learn strategies for choosing a major and set your Fall 2018 class schedule.
 Register for New Student Orientation.

 Undeclared Student Resources